Varicose Vein Surgery

 Varicose veins usually appear on the legs just under the surface of the skin.
 The veins in your leg feature a number of valves designed to help the flow of blood up to your heart.
 Varicose veins occur when these valves stop working properly and pump blood in the wrong direction.

 There are cases where people are born with conditions that cause them to have veins with walls that are abnormally thin and weak.
 This may cause them to develop varicose veins later on in life, even if their veins are under normal pressure.
 The condition is relatively common and usually harmless, rarely requiring treatment.

 Varicose vein surgery is available at One Hatfield Hospital in Hertfordshire and One Ashford Hospital in Kent.

 There are a number of reasons that increase the likelihood of developing varicose veins.
 They are as follows:

-- Gender – females are twice as likely to develop varicose veins
+- Gender – females are twice as likely to develop them

-- Genetics – varicose veins commonly fun in the family
+- Genetics – they commonly run in the family

 - Age – older people are more likely to develop this condition

-- A job that involves a lot of standing – blood does not flow as easily when standing for long periods of time
+- A lifestyle that involves standing – blood does not flow as easily when standing for long periods of time

 - Being overweight – putting extra pressure on your veins makes it harder to send blood back to the heart